 Dr Stutchbury was awarded her Doctorate of Education from The Open University in 2019.
 Her principal research investigation studied a group of teacher educators in an East African university to understand how they see their role in the education system, how they carry it out and how they negotiate the tensions between the view of teaching and learning set out in policy aspirations, the TESSA materials, and the reality in schools.

 Academic Director and leader of the TESSA network.
 Working to support teacher educators across sub-Saharan Africa in implementing new school curricula.
 Lead author and educator on the successful TESSA MOOC ‘Making Teacher Education relevant for 21st Century Africa’.
 Co-ordinator of TESSA Secondary Science and TESSA: Teaching Early Reading.
+In 2018 the TESSA MOOC was Awarded the PIEoneer 'Digital Innovation of the Year' Award in recognition of the work done in providing opportuities for people who had never previosuly studied online.

 Working with MOGE and WV Zambia to strengthen the existing system for school-based CPD, through the provision of training resources and TESSA OER.